ABOUT THE COMPANY

 Recently, C+C has been awarded four Dora Mavor Moore Awards for musical composition, lighting design and choreography.
 The company was named NOW magazine’s Best Dance Company in Toronto’s Readers Choice category and its performance of Kudelka’s Soudain, l’hiver dernier at the Edinburgh Fringe Festival garnered The Bank of Scotland Herald Angels Award, set to reward performers, producers, venues or artists for their achievements during the Fringe.

 C+C encourages artistic risk and innovation through its performing arts series, Bright Nights, curated by Lemieux.
-With residencies, workshops and performance opportunities, Bright Nights is in its third season and showcases diverse performances from a wide-range of Canadian dance artists from emerging choreographers like Toronto’s Michael Caldwell and Nipissing First Nation’s Penny Couchie, to established choreographers, like Serge Bennathan and Tedd Robinson.
+With residencies, workshops and performance opportunities, Bright Nights is entering its fourth season and showcases diverse performances from a wide-range of Canadian dance artists from emerging choreographers like Toronto’s Michael Caldwell and Nipissing First Nation’s Penny Couchie, to established choreographers, like Serge Bennathan and Tedd Robinson.
 The series takes place in Regent Park, at The Citadel: Ross Centre for Dance.

 Under Lemieux’s leadership C+C’s mandate of community outreach and engagement has deepened exponentially.
 C+C provides dance classes for children and youth through its Citadel Dance Program (and provides scholarships for Regent Park Youth) and the company offers free studio access to key neighbourhood initiatives, including the Toronto Police Force 51 Division’s youth hip-hop program, the Regent Park School of Music, and Toronto Council Fire’s Indigenous dance program, First Fire.
 First Fire provides traditional dance education to local First Nations youth, focusing on reconciliation and of First Nations people’s culture and traditions.
 Through these collaborations, The Citadel has become a safe space for youth to gather and explore their creativity.